harangju/roninpay/README.md

 ### Payments

 ##### Mac
 1. Fill in the `payments.xlsx` file with the necessary information.
-Note: Multiple payments from the same address are executed with a few minutes in between each transaction so that transactions have time to be included in blocks before submitting another transaction from the same address.
+    - NOTE: Multiple payments from the same address are executed with a few minutes in between each transaction so that transactions have time to be included in blocks before submitting another transaction from the same address.
+    - WARNING: You must write your private keys in the `payments.xlsx` file.
+I recommend that you make a temporary address, send only the $SLP you need for the payments to that address, and use that address to send out payments.
+Further, you should test with a small amount to make sure that you know how to use the code.
-2. Run `./payout.sh` in this directory.
+3. Run `./payout.sh` in this directory.

+### Disclaimer

+**Use this code at your own risk**: None of contributors or anyone else connected with this code, in any way whatsoever, can be responsible for your use of the code in this repository.